polygonnedpotato/CALC-BETA/README.txt

 ║ NOTES ║
 ╚═══════╝

+The GitHub Repository for this project is at https://github.com/polygonnedpotato/CALC-BETA

 The webpage used to run the code is not working right now.
 This will be fixed in the future. -- UPDATE: Fixed for now.

 IMPORTANT!
 PLEASE OPEN THIS DOCUMENT FIRST AND READ BEFORE MAKING EDITS FOR GUIDLINES ON EDITING THIS REPO